iftikharuddin/security-course/Euler/euler-vault-kit.md

 These methods are called by the EVC as needed, often after completing all operations in a batch.
 This allows for deferred checks, providing a form of flash liquidity.
 If a vault indicates a failed status check, the transaction is reverted, undoing all previously executed operations.

+### Max LTV
+Maximum Loan To Value ratios (LTVs) determine how much someone can borrow against their collateral assets.

+The governor of the liability vault decides these ratios, which should be chosen carefully based on the risk of the assets and the safety of the vault.

+To set the LTV for a collateral asset, the governor uses the `setLTV()` method, specifying a fraction between `0` and `1` (scaled by 10,000).

+This fraction represents the risk adjustment applied to the collateral when checking if an account is violating its LTV.
+While each account can only have one liability, a loan can be backed by multiple collaterals.

 # Audit data

 ## Privileged actors